 The SENCO and pastoral provision

-For families with a child who has any additional needs — dyslexia, ADHD, anxiety, giftedness — a private conversation with the SENCO is more valuable than the general tour.
-Ask this directly when you book: "Is there an opportunity to speak with your SENCO during the open day?"
+For families with a child who has any additional needs — whether that's dyslexia, ADHD, anxiety, autism, sensory processing differences, or giftedness — a private conversation with the SENCO (Special Educational Needs Coordinator) is more valuable than the general tour.
+Don't wait to be introduced.
+Ask directly when you book: "Is there an opportunity to speak with your SENCO during the open day?"

 The question most parents are afraid to ask

-This question makes most parents uncomfortable.
-It shouldn't.
+Most parents skip this one because it feels confrontational.
+It isn't.
 A healthy school with low turnover will answer it confidently and openly.
 A school with a retention problem will either deflect or give an answer that feels incomplete.

 Families leave prep schools for many reasons — relocation being the most common.
 But a pattern of families leaving for pastoral or academic reasons is worth knowing about.